ovh/docs/pages/web_cloud/web_hosting/ftp_cyberduck_user_guide_on_mac/guide.en-ie.md

 Click on the `Permissions`{.action} tab, then make the changes you want:

-- UNIX Permissions: This value defines the rights of the 3 families (Owner, Group and others).
+- UNIX Permissions: This value defines the rights of the permission triad (Owner, Group and Others).
-- Select the desired check boxes: the value will update automatically for UNIX permissions.
+- Select the desired check boxes: The value will update automatically for UNIX permissions.

-#### Reopening the website
+#### Unlocking the website

 You can reopen your website using a custom command.

-In most cases, this action follows OVHcloud closing your web hosting plan’s FTP storage space for security reasons, following a hack.
+In most cases, this action is necessary following the closing your web hosting plan’s FTP storage space by OVHcloud for security reasons, after a hack.

 In the Cyberduck menu, click `Go`{.action} then `Send command...`{.action}.